Pella

 The late Hellenistic period marble head of Alexander has the characteristic upwards tilt, said to be caused by 'ocular torticollis'.

-Here, I also liked a lovely stele with a farewell scene of a mother and baby, a beautiful bronze arm of a statue, some fine gold wreaths and jewellery found in the cemetery,
+There are also many objects found in the agora.
+In particular lots of rather nice, 2nd century, terracotta female figures/statuettes, some moulds from the workshops, and vases.
+Look out also for the lovely stele with a farewell scene of a mother and baby, a beautiful bronze arm of a statue, some fine gold wreaths and jewellery found in the cemetery,

 go back to Northern Greece tour